-Child safe reporting at NSWIS can be directed to the NSWIS Manager, People & Culture.
+Child safe reporting at NSWIS can be directed to the NSWIS Manager, Financial Services, People & Culture, or the Child Safety Officer.

 Receipt of complaints will be acknowledged promptly and assessed and prioritised in accordance with the urgency and/or seriousness of the issues raised.
 If a matter concerns an immediate risk to safety or security the response will be immediate and will be escalated appropriately.